callMeHama/Language-and-Studies/README.md

 <h2>Overview</h2>

 How does making a project that connects people to materials on human language sound?
 It surely sounded nice to me, since Language is the greatest mean to knowledge.
 Now, how does Language relate to Studies?
 For example, how may a difference in language change our perceptions and, therefore, our conclusions?
-Why do we express things such as world games?
 These are questions that came to mind for a while, and they surely seem to be persistent and never given a complete answer.
-Irrespective of the controversies around such linguistic issue, since it makes a connection between methodological and philosophical topics, this project is an attempt to give access to a variety of topics relating to the issue.
+Irrespective of the controversies around such linguistic issue, since it makes a connection between technical and philosophical topics, this project is an attempt to give access to a variety of topics relating to the issue.
 If you're interested, you're most welcome.
 Any contributions or changes to the site are welcome- as long as they are safe and legal, of course.
 The project additionally provides other features, such as feedback and response insertions from an end-user account and Admin account.

 The website uses HTML, CSS, JavaScript, PHP and SQL:
 - HTML and CSS for adding and formatting elements,